opensafely-core/job-server/DEVELOPERS.md

 1. Run: `dokku config:set job-server INTERACTIVE_GITHUB_TOKEN=<the new token>`

-## Interactive Testing
-Job Server uses the interactive-templates repo code, imported as a Python package, to run OS Interactive analyses and to generate reports.

-An analysis request HTML report can be released, so that it's visible within Job Server, using the `osi_release` management command:

-`python manage.py osi_release <analysis-request-slug> <user-name> --report workspaces/<analysis-request-pk>/report.html`

-Alternatively, the `osi_release` command can be used without running an analysis first, for fast development, using a fake report:

-`python manage.py osi_release <analysis-request-slug> <user-name>`

 ## Dumping co-pilot reporting data
 Co-pilots [have a report](https://github.com/ebmdatalab/copiloting/tree/copiloting-report) they run every few months, building on data from this service.